richardhj/contao-theme-framework/README.md

 ### Use a KnpMenu for navigation modules

-With a KnpMenu you are much more flexible in outputting a navigation whereve you need it on the page.
+With a KnpMenu you are much more flexible in outputting a navigation wherever you need it on the page.

-See https://github.com/richardhj/contao-knp-menu for more informaiton.
+See https://github.com/richardhj/contao-knp-menu for more information.

 ### Git-Ignore the public folder